zaccrites/myfpga/README.md

 # myfpga

-A DIY FPGA Architecture
+A work-in-progress DIY FPGA Architecture

-The FPGA is implemented in SystemVerilog and simulated using a Verilator model linked against a C++ launcher.
+The FPGA will be implemented in SystemVerilog and simulated using a Verilator model linked against a C++ launcher.

 Designs meant to run on myfpga within the simulation are written in Verilog-2005